-School librarians are familiar with a wide range of children's, young adult, and professional
+School librarians are familiar with a wide range of children's, young adult, and professional literature in multiple formats and languages to support reading for information, reading for pleasure, and reading for lifelong learning.

 2.2 Reading promotion

 School librarians use a variety of strategies to promote reading for learning, personal growth, and enjoyment.